Farm-Orbit/farmorb_web/docs/PRODUCT_FEATURES.md

-# Farmorb Platform - Feature Implementation Status
+# FarmOrbit Platform - Feature Implementation Status

 ## Executive Summary

-This document provides a comprehensive overview of the current implementation status for all business features across the Farmorb platform.
+This document provides a comprehensive overview of the current implementation status for all business features across the FarmOrbit platform.
 The platform consists of a Go-based REST API backend and a Next.js frontend application.

-**Overall Progress**: 67% Complete (20/30 features fully implemented)
+**Overall Progress**: 83% Complete (25/30 features fully implemented)

 ---